allenai/varnish-mui/docs/data/material/varnish/colors/colors.md

 ### Text Contrast

 Each color defined by Varnish has a `useContrastText` boolean attached to it.
-If `true`, and the color is used as the `background` of an element, we suggest setting the text color to white for readability.
+If `true`, and the color is used as the `background` of an element, we suggest inverting the text color for readability.

 {{"demo": "ContrastDemo.tsx", "bg": true}}